| By

 to hire your own private student apprentice that you have

 personally groomed and taught, on-the-job, in the real world.
+MM: In order to make a program

 like Film Connection successful, it's obviously necessary